medusa-project/kumquat/README.md

 Most long-running operations are invoked in background jobs, in order to keep the user interface responsive.
-After firing one of these off -- such as a sync -- use `bundle exec rake jobs:workoff` to run it.
+After firing one of these off -- such as a sync -- use `bin/rails jobs:workoff` to run it.

-The job worker, [Delayed::Job](https://github.com/collectiveidea/delayed_job/), can also run continually, using `rake jobs:work`.
+The job worker, [Delayed::Job](https://github.com/collectiveidea/delayed_job/), can also run continually, using `bin/rails jobs:work`.
 This is how it runs in production, but it won't pick up code changes while running.

 ## Using Shibboleth locally